alexfernandez/loadtest/README.md

 ### `-p POST-file`

 Send the data contained in the given file in the POST body.
 Remember to set `-T` to the correct content-type.

+If `POST-file` has `.js` extension it will be `require`d.
+It should be a valid node module and it should `export` a single function, which is invoked with an automatically generated request identifier to provide the body of each request.
+This is useful if you want to generate request bodies dynamically and vary them for each request.

+Example:

+    module.exports = function(requestId) {
+      // this object will be serialized to JSON and sent in the body of the request return {
+        key: 'value',
+        requestId: requestId
+      };
+    };

 ### `-u PUT-file`

 Send the data contained in the given file as a PUT request.
 Remember to set `-T` to the correct content-type.

+If `PUT-file` has `.js` extension it will be `require`d.
+It should be a valid node module and it should `export` a single function, which is invoked with an automatically generated request identifier to provide the body of each request.
+This is useful if you want to generate request bodies dynamically and vary them for each request.

+Example:

+    module.exports = function(requestId) {
+      // this object will be serialized to JSON and sent in the body of the request return {
+        key: 'value',
+        requestId: requestId
+      };
+    };

 #### `-r`